 I have tried for a few years now to engage my family in a daily Advent activity, but even when they have been cooperative and agreeable, I have yet to make it to Christmas without falling behind or quitting completely.
 Everything I tried was just too…happy.
 Inflatable Polar Express train playing “Jingle Bells” happy.
 Don’t get me wrong, I am all about celebrating the birth of Jesus.
 It’s a big deal.
 But it’s a big deal because our need is so devastating.
 Even with the hope of Jesus in one’s heart, living is hard sometimes, because no matter how confident we are about the hereafter, the here and now is painful and rocky, and we are fragile, fallible, often forgetful humans.
 Speaking only for myself (and totally assuming I’ll get some high fives and amens from the rest of you), I struggle with staying in the light on a regular basis.
 I stumble a lot.
 I fall with more frequency than I want to admit.
 And there’s no better reminder of how much you need to be rescued than lying facedown on the ground, or huddled under the covers, or crying over your third whisky.
 But December rolls around, and WHEEEE!
 Put up your trees!
 String the lights!
 Start buying presents, and you’d better SMILE, because it’s the most wonderful time of the year!
 (And really, who am I kidding?
 The last trick-or-treater was barely out of my driveway when the bells started jingling.)
 There’s a reason depression skyrockets in December, and it is because some of us can’t press the pause button on reality for the duration of the light show, but the world makes us feel like there’s something wrong with us if we don’t.

 Which brings me back to Linford and Karin and reality Christmas music.
-I played “Let it Fall” and “We’re Gonna Pull Through” about a million times on November 9.
+I have been playing “Let it Fall” and “We’re Gonna Pull Through” since the end of October.
 I was anxious and worried and in need of some comfort.
-One thing led to another and before the end of that week I had the entire OtR holiday collection on shuffle.
+One thing led to another and by November 1, I had the entire OtR holiday collection on shuffle.
 It felt like the right thing to do.
 It felt like an arm around my shoulder, like a warm drink and a good fire after being stuck outside in a snowstorm, like an endless letter from a distant friend just writing to say, “Hey, me too.
 I know.”
 That’s what Jesus did for us–He came to this broken world and lived with us broken people so he could step into our dark rooms, pull back the covers, and whisper, Hey, me too.
 I know.
 I’ve seen some things,” He assures us.
 “I’ve been through some stuff.
 But have I got some good news for you,” He says, as He flips on the light.

 This is where some of you cue “Joy to the World,” and that’s cool, but over here I’m listening to “Little Town,” one of Over the Rhine’s two reimaginings of the old carol.
 There’s the darkness, then the light.
 I’ve said many times that the Good Lord uses many means to speak into our lives.
 I think it’s safe to say He’s used these songs to say a thing or two to me.
 I think of Linford and Karin as musical missionaries.
 I believe they might approve of the title.
 “Here it Is” begins to play, and I think to myself, this is Advent.
 There’s this messy brokenness, but just wait, the light is coming.
 As I listen I write.
 For every shadow there’s a spark, for every act of hate there’s an act of forgiveness, for every broken heart there’s a sanctuary.
 I think about my failed attempts at observing Advent, the books never completed, the Jesse trees hastily assembled on Christmas Eve because we forgot to hang the last nine ornaments, and I wonder what an Over the Rhine Advent might look like.
 And then I decide I’d like to find out.
 I listen and listen.
 I write.
 I commit to 25 days of Reality Christmas Posts.
 I hope Linford and Karin are cool with it.
 It is my post-concert conversation, my no-regrets, my letter stuck in a door when no one is looking.
 I’m looking out at the darkness, and I’m turning on this little light: here it is.